All regulations and procedures are subject to amendment.

 b.
 In academic integrity cases, the appeal shall be considered by a panel consisting of one faculty member and two students.
 If the accused student is a graduate student, at least one of the students on the panel shall be a graduate student.

 c.
 In academic integrity cases informally addressed by a faculty member or an AIF, the appeal shall be considered by a panel consisting of two students, one faculty member, and one nonvoting staff member called the Staff Investigator.

-B. The Senior Student Affairs Officer on each campus shall annually appoint members of the Committee on Student Conduct.
+B. The Senior Student Affairs Officers system-wide shall annually appoint members of the Committee on Student Conduct.
 Members may be reappointed at the discretion of the Senior Student Affairs Officer on each campus.
 The Committee on Student Conduct shall include at least two undergraduate students and one graduate student.

-C. It will be the responsibility of the Vice Chancellor for Student Affairs in New Brunswick to inform the University Senate, the President, and the Board of Governors of any substantive changes in the student disciplinary process recommended by the Committee on Student Conduct review.
+C. It will be the responsibility of the Vice Chancellor for Student Affairs at Rutgers University-New Brunswick to inform the University Senate, the President, and the Board of Governors of any substantive changes in the student disciplinary process recommended by the Committee on Student Conduct review.
 Substantive changes to the Code of Student Conduct must be approved by the President of the University.